-Swill or catering waste must not be fed to any pig, and the same applies to food waste from domestic kitchens.
+Swill or catering waste (waste from catering and domestic waste) must not be fed to any pig.

 Catering waste is defined in assimilated Regulation (EU) No 142/2011 as "all waste food, including used cooking oil originating in restaurants, catering facilities and kitchens, including central kitchens and household kitchens".
 Pigs, therefore, cannot be fed any kind of kitchen or restaurant waste, including meat, vegetable peelings, old sandwiches or animal by-products.